bsideslisbon/ctf/2022/physical/dirtybomb/README.md

 - When in doubt, ask first!
 <br>

-## During the development of the briefcase some research was performed:
+## During the development of the dirty bomb some research was performed:
 There are some files, that seem to be an X-Ray and partial code snippets of what is running on the device(s).

 https://www.youtube.com/watch?v=Vg5aSlD-VCU